Category: Nepal Travel Diaries

 Gosaikunda Trek: An emotional and spiritual trekking place in Nepal

 Around 2pm, our bus left us behind at Dhunche.
 The clouds looked heavy, and the cold breeze hinted at rain.
 I unwillingly purchased a raincoat from a local shop, a decision I would soon be thankful for.
-As we started trekking, tea breaks became our energy drinks.
+As we started our trekking towards Gosaikunda Lake, tea breaks became our energy drinks.
 Each cup of tea from the small and local tea houses along the trail warmed not only our hands but also our spirits.
-We needed it because, not long after we started walking up hill, the rain decided to join our trek.
+We needed it because, not long after we started walking up hill, the rain decided to join our Gosaikunda trek.
 The visibility was poor, and the little drizzle of rain made the paths slippery.
 So, we took short breaks and even adjusted our itinerary, deciding to stay overnight at Deurali.

 The journey up to Deurali was pleasant despite the rain.
 On the way, we passed a small river and some houses where two little kids peeked shyly at us from behind the door.
 Their innocence made me pause and smile.
 These little moments are what makes Nepal trekking so special – the people, their simplicity, and the raw beauty of their livelihood.

 We reached Deurali feeling exhausted and cold.
 Altitude sickness was a concern, so we decided to take the trek slow and not hurry.
 The next morning, after brushing my teeth and stepping outside for fresh air, my eyes were pleased by a view I will never forget.
 The snow-covered mountains stood tall and I felt those mountains were looking directly into my eyes.
 It felt unreal – like the mountains were close enough to touch.
-This was my first time being so close to the Himalayas, and my excitement knew no bounds.
-I ran back inside, shouting at my still-asleep friends to wake up and witness the view.
-Sleepy and slightly annoyed at me for waking them up, they came outside, but their angry faces quickly turned into wide smiles.
-Suddenly, everyone was cheering and laughing.
-The mountains had a magical effect on all of us.

 The cold was biting that morning, and the water in the taps was barely touchable – it felt like ice!
 We were trekking in early November, and the chill was as real as the adventure.
 After a light breakfast and clicking countless photos of the stunning mountains, we group of seven hit the trail again after drinking hot cup of tea for warming ourselves.